Disease Reporting and Surveillance

 The American Horse Council submitted written comments to the Environmental Protection Agency’s (Agency) Proposed Interim Decision (PID) involving application methods for the insecticide pyrethrin and two synergists, MGK-64 (MGK) and Piperonyl butoxide (PBO).
 After decades of use, we know these products to be safe, effective and absolutely essentially to the management of key insect pests in barns and animal spaces, critical to animal welfare and rider safety while in use, worker exposure is far less then presented in your documentation, and non-worker exposures are almost eliminated due the biosecurity and safety concerns ever-present at these facilities.
 The AHC collaborated on comments submitted with several other entities in supporting the continued safe and wise use of these products.

-The PID mentions the EPA’s conclusion that cancellation of these products would not result in significant loss of efficacy or economic impacts for users.
+The Proposed Interim Decision mentions the EPA’s conclusion that cancellation of these products would not result in significant loss of efficacy or economic impacts for users.
 We empathically disagree with this assumption and we have successfully relayed our concerns.
-The comments received by the EPA resulted in their decision to delay any decision until 2024.
+The comments received by the EPA resulted in their decision to delay any decision.

 Proposed Regulation of PFOA and PFOS as CERCLA Hazardous Substances